awmc000/canvas-demo/notes/connecting.md

-# Thoughts on connecting nodes
+# Thoughts on dragging and connecting nodes

 - Need a way to find the nearest element when we click the viewport.
     - So that we can determine whether or not we are dragging an element: